-Your physician may recommend a combination of medication and behavioral therapy tips to deal with P.E.
+Your physician may recommend a combination of medication and behavioral therapy tips to deal with PE.
 No two people are alike, and it may take some time and experimentation to find the methods that work best for you.
 Some men experience significant improvement with learned techniques so medication isn’t for everyone.

-Some techniques we may recommend include:
+Some recommended techniques include:

 Topical Anesthetics: Topical anesthetics can be applied to the penis just before sexual activity.
 They come as creams, lotions, or sprays and are available over-the-counter.
 The advantage of topical applications is that the side effect rate is low and they are effective to some degree in almost everyone to decreasing sensation and prolonging the time before ejaculation.